niphadkarneha/gatsby-blog-neha/content/blog/FacialRecognitionWithCode/facerecognition.md

 description: "Facial Recognition with Python Code"
 ---

 Face Recognition library for Python is a powerful, easy to use, and simplest library.
-This blog post is for begineers who want to dabble with Face detection or Object detection using Python.
+This blog post is for beginner's who want to dabble with Face detection or Object detection using Python.
 I am going to use Google Colaboratory tool so that you do not have to worry about installing libraries or making sure that you have the right version of python.

-Google Colaboratory is a jupyter notebook enviroment that runs on the cloud and does not require any setup.
+Google Colaboratory is a jupyter notebook environment that runs on the cloud and does not require any setup.
 It is easy, free to use, and wait for it

 <div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/5gYaMoRVw28vMdtZ3n" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/cc-gpu-gumgum-5gYaMoRVw28vMdtZ3n">Free GPU</a></p>